ZiZi1noob/ButlerManagementSystem-solution/README.md

 ## what does these code do?

-1. **main.py**: \n1.
-This demo will randomly generate items for testing. \n2.
-This demo will check whether the input name exists or not automatically (under current folder) \n3.
-Generated data will be appended into an existing file, or created a new file. \nPlease input a file name for testing (Case sensitive!!!); e.g. "sample.json" or "new_file.json"\n'.
+1. **main.py**: a.
+This demo will randomly generate items for testing. b.
+This demo will check whether the input name exists or not automatically (under current folder) c.
+Generated data will be appended into an existing file, or created a new file.

+\nPlease input a file name for testing (Case sensitive!!!); e.g. "sample.json" or "new_file.json"\n'.

 ```
 pip install snscrape